Aallones-07/Aliyah-portfolio/README.md

 I built queries to organize and filter the data, making it easier to find specific student records, semester & overall GPA's, and generate a detailed manuscript for specific students.
 In this image of my projecr, I created transcript reports for two students.
 Each transcript includes course details, semester GPA, and overall GPA.
 The reports were exported as PDFs.
  - ![Project Image](images/student-transcript.png)

  #### Project Report:

  Initial project idea:
 - How did you come up with this project?
 What problem did you set out to solve, and why was it a problem that needed to be solved?
+    - This project was an assingmeent from my CS105 class where we learned how to use Access in order to build projects.
+The problem that i set out to solve was to make a access database where potential administrations can use an access database to create transcripts for students.

 Tools I used:
 - What tools did you use in completing this project?